skrattaren/apf.rst/apf.rst

 - [p.
 36/29] "'Curiouser and curiouser,' said the Senior Wrangler."

-  A famous quote from "`Alice in Wonderland`_".
+  A famous quote from **Alice in Wonderland**.
 Not surprisingly, it merely confuses the other wizards.

 - [p.
 44/35] "'To answer such questions Hex had been built, [...]'"